• Delay Repay |

 Other disruptions

-The lifts will be out of order between platforms 2,3 and station exit/entry from now until further notice at Dorking station.
-Additional Information: This affects Southern and SWR services towards London and services that terminate at Dorking.
+The lifts will be out of order between platforms 1, 2, 5 and 6 and the station footbridge from now until further notice at East Croydon station.
+Additional Information: Step free access is still available to all platforms.
 Please speak to station staff for further assistance

-At Hampden Park station, the following issues have been reported: The ticket office will be closed from now until the end of the day.
+At Shoreham-By-Sea station, the following issues have been reported: The ticket office will be closed from now until the end of the day.
 Ticket Vending Machines are working correctly.
-The station is unstaffed.

-The ticket office will be closed from now until the end of the day at Haywards Heath station.
+The ticket office will be closed from now until the end of the day at Worthing station.

 • Alternative route maps